Who needs Instacart? U.S. farmers expand food deliveries during coronavirus outbreak

 “People are recognizing that local farms like ours have access to food and have the ability to provide them things that they don’t have to go into the grocery store to get,” Carrie Chlebanowski said.

 More farmers are focusing on direct-to-consumer sales amid declining demand from local restaurants.
-The nation’s biggest meat processors like Tyson Foods Inc (TSN.N) have also scrambled to shift their supplies to grocery stores.
+The nation’s biggest meat processors like Tyson Foods Inc have also scrambled to shift their supplies to grocery stores.

 The pandemic could cost local and regional food systems, including farmers markets, $688.7 million in lost sales from March to May, according to researchers from Colorado State University and the University of Missouri.
 That could lead to a total economic loss of up to $1.3 billion, they said.